shdrn2402/solana-arbitrage-research/README.md

 ## How It Works

 1. **Opportunity search** (`arbitrage_finder.py`)
-   - Generates exchange cycles (A → B → A, A → B → C → A)
+   - Evaluates predefined exchange cycles (e.g. A → B → A, A → B → C → A)
    - Gets quotes via Jupiter Quote API
    - Calculates profit accounting for fees and slippage
+   - The project intentionally uses a limited, predefined set of cycles to simplify diagnostics and architectural research.

 2. **Risk check** (`risk_manager.py`)
    - Checks all limits